gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

 ### Grafana Sidecar

-Add a [sidecar][grafana-sidecar] to grafana that will pickup dashboards and provision them.
+Add a [sidecar][grafana-sidecar] to Grafana that will pickup dashboards and provision them.
 Each dashboard gets its own configmap.

 - Grafana in the control plane